-A lovely short walk around the lake at James Hamilton Heritage Park, East Kilbride, with an excellent path.
-It is also pretty safe for kids thanks to the large boulders which have been placed all around the lake acting as a barrier and preventing anyone from getting too close to the water.
+A lovely short walk around the loch at James Hamilton Heritage Park, East Kilbride, with an excellent path.
+It is also pretty safe for kids thanks to the large boulders which have been placed all around the loch acting as a barrier and preventing anyone from getting too close to the water.
 There are plenty of benches all around and a lovely cafe.

 Parking available within the park grounds G74 5LB

 Route: This one is very simple!
-From any of the car parks head towards the lake and walk around it using the concrete footpath in either direction until you have completed your loop.
+From any of the car parks head towards the loch and walk around it using the concrete footpath in either direction until you have completed your loop.

 WALK REVIEW: 12th January 2016